 Receiving a financial windfall isn’t always an occasion for celebration.
 If it comes in the form of an inheritance following the loss of a parent, it’s likely to be a time of sadness and reflection – for you, your siblings and your extended family.
 In time, deciding how to manage the bequest will also become a consideration and seeking professional advice could help you make those decisions.
 Here are some of the things you may need to work through when that time comes.

 Inheritances can take many forms: cash, property, shares, a superannuation interest, or simply treasured possessions accumulated over a lifetime.
-There can also be significant tax implications associated with some bequests.
+There can also be complicated tax considerations associated with some bequests.
 The form yours takes is likely to influence whether you choose to retain or sell it and, if the latter, the timing of its sale.
 It can be helpful to take professional advice before making any decisions.